jonnylin13/LongDistance/README.md

 # LDN
-Long Distance Netflix Chrome extension to replace Showgoers.
 Create lobbies to synchronize Netflix viewing among multiple clients through this Chrome extension

 # How to contribute
 * Suggest new ideas/submit issues